MSc in Applied Digital Health

 Graduate destinations

-This course will provide graduates with the skills to creatively and successfully harness digital health tools, be that as researchers, policymakers, technology specialists or health practitioners.
+This course provides graduates with the skills to creatively and successfully harness digital health tools, be that as researchers, policymakers, technology specialists or health practitioners.
 For example, some students may go on to roles within health organisations that require digital health expertise, or similar roles in pharmaceutical, consulting or health tech companies.
 Others may be experienced health professionals who seek to exploit digital health opportunities in their own practice.
 Some may want to pursue an academic career path and may go on to a doctoral research position or a health policy role within government.

 Wherever their particular interests may lie, it is anticipated that course graduates will be well placed to do pioneering work in the digital health sector.